oualid-elh/PredictingOpioidAdverseOutcomes/README.md

 ## Other folders

 * [Resources](./Resources/): Contains all the external files (non-HMS) used in the code.
-For example, it contains the CCSR categories for diagnosis and procedures, opioid information files (e.g CDC_opioids.csv), the ICD/CPT codes used for surgery, the ICD codes used for flagging opioid dependence, abuse and overdose.
+For example, it contains the CCSR categories for diagnosis and procedures, opioid information files (e.g CDC_opioids.csv) etc.

 ## Code requirements